authentik8/factor-modelling-presentation/presentation.md

   - When stock markets decline sharply, deals are more likely to breaking
   - Market declines will also reduce likelihood of bids being revised up & reduce competition for acquisition targets
 - Overall exposure to equity market comes from correlation between event risk & the market rather than individual position level exposures.

+#### General Relative Value

+- Covers both the Fixed Income Arbitrage and Convertible Arbitrage strategies.
+- Three types of systematic exposure:
+  - Capitalize on price spreads between two or more related financial instruments, capturing a risk premia such as:
+    - Credit risk
+    - Interest rate term structure risk
+    - Liquidity risk
+    - Exchange rate risk
+  - Provide liquidity and price transparency in complex financial instruments (typically employing proprietary valuation models)
+    - Liquidity risk
+    - "Complexity premia"
+  - Short some form of volatility, as RV HF managers have a preference for negatively skewed return distributions: "__picking up pennies in-front of a steam roller__".

+##### Fixed Income Arbitrage

+##### Convertible Arbitrage